liangjiandeng/DLPan-Toolbox/02-Test toolbox for traditional and DL (Matlab)/readme.md

   successfully run this demo, including:
   - i) Download link for reduced-resolution WV3-NewYork example (named "NY1_WV3_RR.mat"): same link as above i), then put into the folder of   "1_TestData/Datasets Testing"

-  - ii) Download link of DL's results for reduced-resolution WV3-NewYork example: same link as above i), then put into the folder of "2_DL_Result/WV3"
+  - ii) Download link of DL's results for reduced-resolution WV3-NewYork example: same link as above ii), then put into the folder of "2_DL_Result/WV3"

 * Once you have above datasets, you can run this demo successfully, then understand how this demo run!